sharhar/Leopard-EM/docs/data_formats.md

 ## Data from the refine template program

-The refine template program takes in a set of particles and refined their orientations and relative defocus values.
+The refine template program takes in the DataFrame from the match template program and refines the orientation & defocus values of each particle.
+Each of the refined parameters are stored in new columns prefixed with the `refined_` string.
+Note that refined results can be re-refined, for example with a slightly different template, and the already refined parameters will be used.

 ### Refine template **DataFrame**
 The program outputs another DataFrame with additional columns for the refined orientations, defocus values, and positions.
-New columns are listed below:
+New columns with descriptions are listed below:

 | Column Name                   | Type  | Description |
 |-------------------------------|-------|-------------|